 Applicants selected for employment will be required to take a medical/physical exam in order to determine the individual’s health in relation to his ability to perform tasks which a patrol officer might be called upon to perform.
 This is a COMPLETE examination including but not limited to chest X-rays, EKG, and EEG.
 The vision test required must show the vision correctable to 20/20 in each eye.
 A drug screening test will be required.
 The physical examination is not limited to these examples.

-The Physical Ability Test will consist of six events, with the exception of Event #5 ( Agility Run ), each event will be scored pass or fail and applicants must pass all of the events to pass the Physical Ability Test.
+The Physical Ability Test will consist of five events.
+Each event will be scored pass or fail and applicants must pass all of the events to pass the Physical Ability Test.
 Testing standards will be the same for female and male applicants as are the physical demands of the job.
-Applicants will be given the test in the below listed sequence.
-There will be rest periods between each event.
-Applicants will have two attempts to pass each event.
-At the conclusion of the Physical Ability Test, the Written Assessment ( math, spelling, and writing exercises ) will be administered to applicants who passed all required events.
+Applicants will be given the test in the below-listed sequence.

 Event #1: Weapons Test – The test consist of six ( 6 ) trigger pulls in each hand within 15 seconds.